FuelLabs/sway-libs/sway_libs/src/merkle_proof/README.md

 ## Using the Merkle Proof Library In Sway

 Once imported, using the Merkle Proof library is as simple as calling the desired function.
-Here is a list of function definitions that you may use:
+Here is a list of function definitions that you may use.
+For more information please see the [specification](./SPECIFICATION.md).

 - `leaf_digest(data: b256) -> b256`
 - `node_digest(left: b256, right: b256) -> b256`